resquenazi/Object_Discrimination_Task/README.md

 # Object_Discrimination_Task
-## part of project "Learning to see again:perceptual learning of simulated abnormal on-off-cell population responses in sighted individuals"
+###### part of project "Learning to see again:perceptual learning of simulated abnormal on-off-cell population responses in sighted individuals"
-## code written by Rebecca Esquenazi with supervision by Ione Fine
+###### code written by Rebecca Esquenazi with supervision by Ione Fine in Matlab

 ## About
 Many forms of artificial sight recovery, such as electronic implants and optogenetic proteins, generally cause simultaneous, rather than complementary firing of on- and off-center retinal cells.
 Here, using ‘virtual patients’ – sighted individuals viewing distorted input – we examine whether plasticity might compensate for abnormal neuronal population responses.
 Five participants were dichoptically presented with a combination of original and contrast-reversed images.
 Each image (I) and its contrast-reverse (I’) was filtered using a radial checkerboard (F) in Fourier space and its inverse (F’).
 [I * F′] + [I’* F] was presented to one eye, while [I * F] + [I’ * F′] was presented to the other, such that regions of the image that produced on-center responses in one eye produced off-center responses in the other eye, and vice versa.
 Participants continuously improved in a naturalistic object discrimination task over 20 one-hour sessions.
 Pre- and post-training tests suggest that performance improvements were due to two learning processes: learning to recognize objects with reduced visual information, and learning to suppress contrast-reversed image information in a non-eye-selective manner.
 These results suggest that, with training, it may be possible to adapt to the unnatural on- and off-cell population responses produced by electronic and optogenetic sight recovery technologies.